saniko/Universal-React/README.md

   Once react-router's match() method will match the specific route to it's designated location, we will iterate over the renderProps attribute, looking for that static fetchData() method, invoke it with a redux dispatcher, and wait for the promises to resolve.
   Once all promises resolved we can render using renderToString().<br>

-  Handling advanced async actions:<br>
+ Handling async actions:

+It is very common for react components to depend on some async operation (usually to fetch data from some API), this can be a MobX action, a Redux action or any other mechanism that alters the global state.

-  There are many options to manage async actions on redux based app, it depends on the choices you make based on your app needs.<br>
+There are many options to manage async actions on the server, it depends on the global state container (e.g. Redux/Mobx/Flux), additional libraries you may choose to use (e.g. redux-saga/redux-thunk/redux-observable/etc for side effects management), and your app needs.

-  For a nice recap read the follow:<br>
+For a recap read the follow:
   1. [Asynchronous actions in Redux](https://medium.com/@jtbennett/asynchronous-actions-in-redux-8412cf92a26f#.3yf5mt103)
   2. [Advanced Redux Action Types](https://medium.com/@zackargyle/advanced-redux-action-types-d5a71ed44e16#.ryhc4h5up)

 4. **Universal state management** like [redux](https://github.com/reactjs/redux/blob/master/docs/recipes/ServerRendering.md)
 manage changes of state both the client and the server<br>